In 1954, the Hindinames ‘RajyaSabha’ and ‘LokSabha’ were adopted by the Council of States and the House of People respectively.

 The Speaker of Lok Sabha presides over the joint sitting of both the Houses.

 Rajya Sabha can only discuss the budget but cannot vote on the demands for grants

 A resolution for the discontinuance of the national emergency can be passed only by the Lok Sabha

 The Rajya Sabha cannot pass a no confidence motion.

-Rajya Sabha can authorise the Parliament to make a law on a subject in the State List (Article 249).
+Rajya Sabha can authorise the Parliament to make a law on a subject in the State List in the national interest.